bev-a-tron/MyFlaskTutorial/start.rst

 but who have never done web programming before.
 You should know static HTML, but it is not necessary to know about forms, requests, and methods.

+I finally "understood" Flask when I realized

+-how the different functions are called based on "GET" and "POST" requests -when I realized what a "request" was
+-how HTML pages are rendered and returned
+-how to use Python as the machinery to decide which function to call

 Some housekeeping
 -----------------